 Norway and Canada have one of the world's highest rates of control of corruption.
 Malaysia is also keeping corruption under control (Figure 2).
-Honest leadership and farsighted vision of needs and opportunities ensured wise management of oil revenues and certainly accelerated the diversification process in these countries.
-Caring Malaysian, Canadian and Norwegian leaders look after an equitable distribution of oil wealth and a more diversified economic base that concern the well-being of present and future generations.
-On the contrary, oil-rich MENA countries' leaders lack this wisdom and seek to protect their narrow private interests instead of broad public ones.
-The pioneering diversification experiences of Malaysia, Canada and Norway show oil-exporting MENA countries that they can catch up with the circle of diversified economies if their governments commit to fighting corruption on all fronts and wisely spending oil rents in favor of urgently needed economic diversification.
+Honest leadership and a farsighted vision of needs and opportunities ensured the wise management of oil revenues and certainly accelerated the diversification process in these countries.
+Caring Malaysian, Canadian, and Norwegian leaders look after an equitable distribution of oil wealth and a more diversified economic base that considers the wellbeing of present and future generations.
+On the contrary, the leaders of oil-rich MENA countries lack this wisdom and seek to protect their narrow private interests instead of broad public ones.
+The pioneering diversification experiences of Malaysia, Canada, and Norway show oil-exporting MENA countries that they can catch up with the circle of diversified economies if their governments commit to fighting corruption on all fronts and spending oil rents wisely in favor of urgently needed economic diversification.

-4. Empirical Analysis
+4. Empirical analysis

-A. Data Description
+A. Data description

-Our analysis is based on the period covering 1996 to 2019 for 11 oil-abundant MENA countries (Algeria, Bahrain, Iran, Iraq, Kuwait, Libya, Oman, Qatar, Saudi Arabia, United Arab Emirates, and Yemen) and three successful diversifiers: Canada, Norway and Malaysia.
+Our analysis is based on the period covering 1996 to 2019 for 11 oil-abundant MENA countries (Algeria, Bahrain, Iran, Iraq, Kuwait, Libya, Oman, Qatar, Saudi Arabia, the UAE, and Yemen) and three successful diversifiers (Canada, Norway, and Malaysia).

-The dependent variable is economic diversification which is represented directly by the export diversification index that indicates whether the export structure of each country or country grouping differs from the world patterns, this index takes values between 0 (a high degree of diversification) and 1 (a low degree of diversification), the data are taken from
+The dependent variable is economic diversification, which is represented directly by the export diversification index that indicates whether the export structure of each country or country grouping differs from the world patterns; this index takes values between zero (a high degree of diversification) and one (a low degree of diversification) using data from the UNCTAD database.
+The value added of the services, industry, and agricultural sectors as a percentage of GDP also serves as an independent variable in other models to capture the impact of corruption on important non-oil sectors using data from the World Development Indicators database.

-UNCTAD's database.
-The value added of the services, industry, and agriculture sectors as a percent of GDP serves also as an independent variable in other models to capture the impact of corruption on important non-oil sectors, the data are taken from the World Development Indicators database.
-There is a set of explanatory variables which includes control of corruption that ranges from -2.5 (bad) to 2.5 (good) (the data are taken from the World Bank's Worldwide Governance Indicators (WGI) database), oil rents (as a percentage of GDP) which represent the difference between the value of crude oil production at world prices and total costs of production (the data are taken from the World Development Indicators database), economic freedom that is used as a proxy for economic institutions, introduced by Heritage Foundation and Wall Street Journal (this indicator is graded on a scale of 0 (repressed) to 100 (free)), human development index that measures human capital development (the data are taken from the UNDP database), patent application rate that measures the overall innovation performance (the data are taken from WIPO statistics database), domestic credit to private sector (% of GDP) (the data are taken from the World Development Indicators database), and political Stability that ranges from -2.5 (bad) to 2.5 (good) (the data are also taken from the World Bank's Worldwide Governance Indicators (WGI) database).
+The set of explanatory variables includes: control of corruption, which ranges from -2.5 (bad) to 2.5 (good) using data from the World Bank's Worldwide Governance Indicators (WGI) database; oil rents (as a percentage of GDP), which represent the difference between the value of crude oil production at world prices and total costs of production using data from the World Development Indicators database; economic freedom, which is used as a proxy for economic institutions and was introduced by the Heritage Foundation and Wall Street Journal (this indicator is graded on a scale of zero (repressed) to 100 (free)); the human development index, which measures human capital development using data from the UNDP database; the patent application rate, which measures the overall innovation performance using data from the WIPO statistics database; domestic credit to private sector (percentage of GDP) using data from the World Development Indicators database; and, finally, political stability, which ranges from -2.5 (bad) to 2.5 (good) using data from the World Bank's WGI database.

-B. Regression Specification
+B. Regression specification

-An empirical analysis based on the Arellano-Bond difference GMM technique is conducted on a panel data to explore the nexus between economic diversification and corruption.
-Our specification is based on earlier empirical works of Hausmann et al. (2007), Osakwe (2007), Agosin et al. (2012), Osakwe et al. (2018), Olander (2019), Mania and Rieber (2019), and Lashitew et al., (2020).
+An empirical analysis based on the Arellano-Bond difference GMM technique is conducted on panel data to explore the nexus between economic diversification and corruption.
+Our specification is based on the earlier empirical works of Hausmann et al. (2007), Osakwe (2007), Agosin et al. (2012), Osakwe et al. (2018), Olander (2019), Mania and Rieber (2019), and Lashitew et al. (2020).